 NGL Logistics-Our NGL Logistics segment provides services that include the production, fractionation, transportation, storage and sale of NGLs and condensate.
-The segment consists of the Seabreeze and Wilbreeze intrastate NGL pipelines, the Wattenberg and Black Lake interstate NGL pipelines, the NGL storage facility in Michigan and the DJ Basin NGL fractionators in Colorado.
+The segment consists of the Seabreeze and Wilbreeze intrastate NGL pipelines, the Wattenberg and Black Lake interstate NGL pipelines, our 10% interest in the Texas Express NGL pipeline, the NGL storage facility in Michigan, the DJ Basin NGL fractionators in Colorado, and our minority ownership interests in the Mont Belvieu fractionators in Texas.

-Wholesale Propane Logistics-Our Wholesale Propane Logistics segment provides services that include the receipt of propane from processing plants, fractionation facilities and crude oil refineries, the transportation of propane by pipeline, rail or ship to our terminals and storage facilities, the storage of propane and the delivery of propane to retail distributors.
-The segment consists of six owned rail terminals, one owned marine import terminal, one leased marine terminal, one pipeline terminal and access to several open-access pipeline terminals.
+Wholesale Propane Logistics-Our Wholesale Propane Logistics segment provides services that include the receipt of propane from processing plants, fractionation facilities and crude oil refineries, the transportation of that propane by pipeline, rail or ship to terminals and storage facilities, the storage of propane and the delivery of propane to distributors.
+The segment consists of six owned propane rail terminals, one owned propane marine terminal, one leased propane marine terminal, one propane pipeline terminal and access to several open-access pipeline terminals.